jettylabs-archive/jetty_access_control/website/docs/getting-started/9-policies.md

 Within Allow policies, there are three levels of access, or scope: `metadata`, `read`, and `write`.
 Metadata access allows users to see the existence of assets within Jetty or other data governance tools.
 Read access allows users to read the actual data, and write access allows users to modify the data.

 Allow policies must be defined on assets (and optionally tags) and are inherited only hierarchically.
-This means that if I explicitly grant access to a schema in Snowflake, access is also granted to the tables in the schema (this is hierarchical inheritance).
+This means that if I explicitly grant access to a schema in Snowflake, then access is also granted implicitly to the tables in it (this is hierarchical inheritance).
 Access is not automatically granted to derived assets (that would be derived inheritance).
 The inheritance of policies can be disabled by setting the `inherit` field to false.

-Another thing to note is that allow policies are applied only in the platform in which the original asset exists.
+Another thing to note is that **allow policies are applied only in the platform in which the original asset exists**.
 That means, for example, that a user having read access to a table in Snowflake doesn't mean that they will automatically have access to every dashboard in Tableau that uses that table.
 An allow policy in Tableau would be required to grant access to the dashboards.

 ## Deny policies